trustwallet/blockatlas/README.md

 you can configure Block Atlas over `config.yml` or environment variables.

 #### Config File

+It works the same for observer_worker - you can run all observer at 1 binary or 30 coins per 30 binaries

 Config is loaded from `config.yml` if it exists in the working directory.
 The repository includes a [default config](./config.yml) for reference with all available config options.